changamanda/changamanda.github.io/source/_posts/2015-07-23-exploring-state-machines.markdown

 2. __Communication__.
 State diagrams can help us communicate the way systems will be laid out to non-technical team members.

-3. __Organizaiton__.
+3. __Organization__.
 Since state machines can only exist in one state at a time, we can easily sort our Movies by progress.
 Furthermore, we know that API calls to each different state will return mutually exclusive sets of objects.

 Hope you've enjoyed this simple example!